 $15 per hour in overtime pay = $10 x 1.5

-Double overtime is simply two times the hourly rate.
-It’s required for California employees that work more than 12 hours in a single day or more than eight hours on their seventh consecutive workday.
+Double time is simply two times the hourly rate.
+This overtime wage is required for California employees that work more than 12 hours in a single day or more than eight hours on their seventh consecutive workday.

-Keep in mind that state laws may be stricter than federal laws when calculating your employees’ overtime pay, so be sure to check with your state labor department or local employment law attorney.
+Keep in mind that state laws may be stricter than federal laws when calculating your employees’ overtime pay, so be sure to check labor laws with your state labor department or employment attorney.

 What does the regular rate of pay have to do with overtime?

 For anything other than a straight hourly rate, the math gets more complicated.

 This is because the FLSA requires employees to receive overtime pay at their regular rate—not the rate for each role they’re doing when earning overtime.

 The FLSA defines “regular rate of pay” as the weighted average of an employee’s hourly rate, which is calculated by dividing the total pay in any workweek by the total number of hours worked.

 Who calculates overtime using regular hourly rates?
 Many businesses have employees that get paid multiple rates since they perform more than one job function.
 For example,at a bike repair shop where one person does sales and repairs, that person may be paid a different hourly rate for each job.